A new proof of Friedman's second eigenvalue Theorem and its extension to random lifts: Proof of Theorem

+where, at the last line, we have done the change of variable $a = h +s$.
+Since $\rho >1$, we get for some $c ' >0$, for all $n$ large enough,

-For our choice of $m$ in \eqref{eqM:choicem0}, we have, for $n$ large enough, $ (\kappa \ell m) ^{16 m} / n \leq n^{-1/33}. $ Hence, the above geometric series converges and the right hand side of \eqref{eqM:boundS0} is an upper bound for $S_1$.
-The treatment of $S_2$ and $S_3$ is exactly parallel to the treatment of $S_2$ and $S_3$ in the proof of Proposition \ref{prop:normDelta}.
-It concludes the proof. \end{proof}
+For our choice of $m$ in \eqref{eqM:choicem0}, we have, for $n$ large enough, $ (c \ell m) ^{16 m} / n \leq n^{-1/33}. $ Hence, the above geometric series converges.
+Adjusting the value of the constant $c$, the right-hand side of \eqref{eqM:boundS0} is an upper bound for $S_k$. \end{proof}